projectsveltos/sveltos/docs/configuration.md

 ```

 For a demonstration of dry run mode, watch the video [Sveltos, introduction to DryRun mode](https://www.youtube.com/watch?v=gfWN_QJAL6k&t=4s) on YouTube.

+### Configuration Drift

+‘Configuration drift’ is a common term to describe a change that takes place in an environment.
+Drift is an issue because it causes systems and parts of a system that are supposed to be consistent, to become inconsistent and unpredictable.

+In our case, 'configuration drift' is a change of a resource deployed by Sveltos in one of the managed clusters.

+When sync mode is set to SyncModeContinuousWithDriftDetection for a ClusterProfile, sveltos monitors the state of managed clusters and when it detects a configuration drift, it re-syncs the cluster state back to the state described in the management cluster.

+In order to achieve so, when in this mode:
+- sveltos deploys a service in each managed cluster and configures this service with list of kubernetes resources deployed because of each ClusterProfile in SyncModeContinuousWithDriftDetection mode;
+- service starts a watcher for each GroupVersionKind;
+- when one of the resources being watched is modified (labels, annotations, spec or rules sections), service notifies management cluster about a potential configuration drift;
+- management cluster reacts by redeploying afftected ClusterProfiles.

 ## Managing labels